Top Phoenix Family Immigration Lawyer

 Family-based immigration is broken down into two basic categories: immediate relative immigrant visas and family preference immigrant visas.
 Immigrant visas are for paths to permanent residence in the United States, so family-based immigration is for people that (a) have family members that are U.S. citizens and (b) are coming to the country seeking permanent residence.
 Family-based visas are detailed under the provisions of the Immigration and Nationality Act.
+To obtain a free consultation with a Phoenix family immigration lawyer contact Zanes Law immediately.

 Immediate Relative Immigrant Visas (Unlimited)

 Immediate relative immigrant visa types are for aliens with a close family relationship with a U.S. citizen.
 Unlike employment visas, the total number of immigrants allowed in the U.S. each fiscal year under the following categories is not limited.
 In other words, there is no maximum number of immigrant visas allowed by law for each.
+If you have questions about any family-based immigration issue or would like a free consultation with a Phoenix family immigration lawyer, contact Zanes Law immediately.

 The various types of immediate relative visas include: